-According to SIMCOE, there are no stationary gas turbines located at Tiffany 5 with a heat input at peak load equal to or greater than 10.7 gigajoules per hour.
+According to SIMCOE, there are no stationary gas turbines greater than 10 MMBtu/hr located at Tiffany 3.
 Therefore, Subpart GG does not apply.

 40 CFR Part 60, Subpart KKK: Standards of Performance for Equipment Leaks of VOC from Onshore Natural Gas Processing Plants for which construction, reconstruction, or modification commenced after January 20, 1984, and on or before August 23, 2011.
 This rule applies to compressors and other equipment at onshore natural gas processing facilities.
 As defined in this subpart, a natural gas processing plant is any processing site engaged in the extraction of natural gas liquids (NGLs) from field gas, fractionation of mixed NGLs to natural gas products, or both.
 NGLs are defined as the hydrocarbons, such as ethane, propane, butane, and pentane that are extracted from field gas.